kjolley/BIGSdb_documentation/curator_guide.rst

 set as a primary key, there will be links on the curator's main page to add profiles for that scheme.

-To add a single profile you can click the add (+) profiles link next to the scheme name (e.g. MLST):
+To add a single profile you can click the add (+) profiles link in the box named after the scheme name (e.g. MLST):

 .. image:: /images/curation/add_scheme_profile.png